-Annual miliage equivalent of TIF retenues is based on the TIF increment of a particular year and its relationship to the projected value of one mill.
-The annual millage rate of 4.33856 is assumed to be constant from 1992 through 1997.
+Annual miliage equivalent of TIF revenues is based on the TIF increment of a particular year and its relationship to the projected value of one mili.

+The annual miliage rate of 4,33858 is assumed to be constant from 1992 through 1997.

-CHARLOTTE HARBOR TAXABLE VALUATION (v.
+V CHARLOTTE HARBOR TAXABLE VALUATION (v.
 CHARLOTTE COUNTY) - Graph